Lucas-Luwa/Word-Hunt-Solver/README.md

 - Visualizer.py: Generates a grid and marks the strokes needed to get a particular word.
 To move between each word, use the left and right arrows on your keyboard.

 Archive Files:
-- SolverOG.py: This file contains uses deepcopies of 2D arrays to generate each word.
+- SolverOG.py: This file uses deepcopies of 2D arrays to generate each word.
 This turned out to be far too slow, which is why I moved to a string-based approach in FasterSolver.py